-- Ibuprofen and meloxicam belong to the same class of medication, NSAIDs
+- Both drugs belong to the same class (NSAIDs)

-- Both medications are commonly used for pain conditions
+- Both are commonly used to treat pain

-- Meloxicam is prescription and ibuprofen can be purchased over the counter
+- Meloxicam is prescribed and ibuprofen is available over the counter

-- Taking both together will not provide an added benefit, only increase side effects
+- Taking both drugs will not provide an added benefit, but increase side effects

-- Common side effects from NSAIDs are damage to the stomach or kidneys
+- Common side effects of NSAIDs are damage to the stomach or kidneys

 While ibuprofen and meloxicam are not addictive substances, many pain medications are.
-If you are concerned that you or a loved one is addicted to pain medication, call The Recovery Village.
+If you are concerned that you or a loved one is addicted, call The Recovery Village.
 We can help determine if treatment is right for you.